Belserich/monopoly3d/doc/mdr/README.md

 In the context of our research study, please record the three most important decisions for each sprint.
 For this purpose, the sprint will be extended according to the following graphic.
-Details can be found[in the study manual](https://git.informatik.tu-cottbus.de/schubmat/markdown-decision-records).
+Details can be found [in the study manual](https://git.informatik.tu-cottbus.de/schubmat/markdown-decision-records).

 ![integration into Scrum sprint](https://git.informatik.tu-cottbus.de/schubmat/markdown-decision-records/raw/master/misc/img/ScrumProcessIntegration.png)